Blog

 • Check for endometrial progesterone receptivity to find out whether to perform the embryo transfer a day earlier or a day later.

 In cases where there is no specific diagnosis after a failed egg donation cycle, then it is likely your Egg Donor America case manager will recommend one of two options.
-The first option is to use a gestational surrogate in combination with an egg donor to build your family.
+The first option is to use a gestational surrogate in combination with an Egg Donor to build your family.
 A gestational surrogate will not share a genetic connection to the child – she will simply carry the pregnancy to term – and you will receive parental rights once the baby is born.
 The second option is to consider adoption.

 It’s important to remember that one failed egg donation is not the end of the road.
 As noted above, several screenings and procedures are available that can assist in creating a successful egg donation.
 If you have additional questions about what happens when egg donation doesn’t work, we hope you’ll reach out to Egg Donor America.